 Thus, you can optimize costs for any project of any scale and urgency.
 Another manifestation of such cooperation’s flexibility is sure to bring benefits to your business.

-By engaging third-party testers, you get the opportunity to objectively evaluate the product you are developing from different perspectives: simplicity and usability for the target users, security, performance, compliance with local requirements, etc.
+By engaging third-party testers, you get the opportunity to objectively evaluate the product you are developing from different perspectives: simplicity and usability for the target users, security, and performance testing, compliance with local requirements, etc.

 You will get an unbiased view of the value of your product for the audience.
 Once problems are identified, experts will make individual recommendations for fixing them and suggest new ways to improve quality.